mendersoftware/mender-docs/01.Getting-started/03.Your-first-update-on-qemu/docs.md

 mender -rootfs http://10.0.2.2:8000/core-image-full-cmdline-vexpress-qemu.ext3
 ```

-Mender will download the new image, write it to the inactive rootfs partition and configure the bootloader to boot into it on the next reboot.
+Mender will download the new image, write it to the inactive rootfs partition and configure the bootloader to boot into it on the next boot.
 This should take about 2 minutes to complete.

 To run the updated rootfs image, simply reboot your QEMU machine: